timZurichLoaf/timZurichLoaf.github.io/_posts/2024-10-31-linear-selective-reduction.md

 The animated figure below shows the very beginning of an MCS, which starts by picking a free variable, say $a$, and considers the hyperedge containing it as the 'selected' edge at the moment.
 So the edge $P(a, b)$ is numbered as the 1st edge, $R(1)$, and $a$ is assigned the largest number equivalent to the number of vertices, 9.
-At any point of the process, $i$ in the parenthese of $R(i)$ can be interpreted as the 'time stamp' of when an edge is selected.
+At any point of the process, $i$ in the parenthese of $R(i)$ can be interpreted as the 'timestamp' of when an edge is selected.
 The smaller, the earlier.

 MCS proceeds to number all vertices in the selected hyperedge.
 Here, $b$ is numbered 8.
 For we only need the numbering of edges in the end, the order of vertex numbers in an edge does not really matter.